gabtec/backstage-techdocs-minio-action/README.md

 ## Features

-Builds techdocs from mkdocs.yaml and docs/, at repo root level Publishes then into a Minio S3 compatible bucket, under BUCKET_NAME/backstage-namespace/backstage-kind/backstage-entity-name
+Builds techdocs from mkdocs.yaml and docs/, at repo root level Publishes then into a Minio S3 compatible bucket, under buckert_name/backstage-namespace/backstage-kind/backstage-entity-name (all lowercase)

 ## Usage